nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

 and mounted in the test container for the post-test script to copy its result files into.
 The higher level test-logic flow on one's development system (or CICD engine like Travis/Jenkins) can then copy out the test result and coverage files.

-* Utilize a communication-state handshake between the high level test scripting (eg. Travis/Jenkins/laptop shell) and the process in the test pod.
-This can be done with a file in the pod, where the test scripting writes the process return-code from the tests to a file and loops (i.e. stays alive) until file is deleted.
+* Utilize a state-handshake between the high level test scripting (eg. Travis/Jenkins/laptop shell) and the process in the test pod.
+This can be done with a file in the pod, where the test scripting writes the process return-code from the tests to that file and loops (i.e. stays alive) until the file is deleted.
 Example post-test script logic in the test-pod:
   ```
   ; TEST_RESULT=$?; echo $TEST_RESULT > /tmp/test.report.generated.semaphore; echo 'Waiting for test reports to be fetched...'; (while [ -f /tmp/test.report.generated.semaphore ]; do sleep 2; done); echo 'Test reports pulled!'; exit $TEST_RESULT
   ```